east-sussex-county-council/Escc.AzureDeployment/README.md

 Escc.AzureDeployment
 ====================

-The East Sussex County Council website is hosted on [Azure Websites](www.windowsazure.com) and deployed using git.
+This is a scripted deployment process for websites hosted on [Azure Websites](www.windowsazure.com) and deployed using git.
+We use it for [the East Sussex County Council website](https://www.eastsussex.gov.uk).

-Each application on the website has a separate git repository, but each Azure Website has a single git repository, so we have to combine our projects into a single git repository for deployment.
+Each application on a large website has a separate git repository, but each Azure Website has a single git repository, so we have to combine our projects into a single git repository for deployment.
 We do this using [subtree merging](http://typecastexception.com/post/2013/03/16/Managing-Nested-Libraries-Using-the-GIT-Subtree-Merge-Workflow.aspx).

 We then push the repository to Azure, where it is deployed by [Kudu](https://github.com/projectkudu/kudu).
 By default Kudu deploys only the first project it finds, so we use a [custom deployment script](http://blog.amitapple.com/post/38419111245/azurewebsitecustomdeploymentpart3) to deploy each project to a specific folder.